Skip to content

 Arguments: query (string, required), limit (number, default 10).

 Each result is { id, title, score, layers, snippet }, where layers are the contributing layer names ordered by level (highest first).
+A result whose concept is contested carries two extra fields:

 Reads the resolved effective concept across the cascade, with provenance.
 Pass layer to read one layer’s raw, unmerged concept instead.